yanickw/genesys/README.md

 # GENESYS
-GENESYS is a blockchain-based ledger system with a user-friendly web interface that allows peer to peer financial transactions (that is, to transfer money between senders and receivers) and to verify the integrity of the data in the ledger.
+GENESYS is a blockchain-based ledger system with a user-friendly web interface that allows peer to peer financial transactions (transfer money between senders and receivers) and to verify the integrity of the data in the ledger.

 ---